Settling Family Home Disputes When You're Not Married

 Cohabitation Agreements

 One way of avoiding all of this would be to have a Cohabitation Agreement in place.
-Your Cohabitation Agreement sets what happens if you and your partner split up.
-This include what will happen to the family home.
+Your Cohabitation Agreement sets out what happens if you and your partner split up.
+This includes what will happen to the family home.

 A Cohabitation reduces the chance of a dispute about ownership of the property so you can avoid the stress and cost of legal action if you and your partner separate.

-If you are buying a property with your partner and you’re not married, we strongly recommend making a Cohabitation Agreement.
+If you are buying a property with your partner and you are not married, we strongly recommend making a Cohabitation Agreement.

 Speak to a Family Law Solicitor

-If your relationship has recently ended and you can’t agree what to do with the family home, please contact our Family Law Solicitors.
+If your relationship has recently ended and you cannot agree what to do with the family home, please contact our Family Law Lawyers.
 We can explain what your legal rights are, and the options open to you.
-We can help you settle the dispute and work to protect your interests at all times.
+We can help you settle the dispute and work towards always protecting your interests.